creighton-lewis/notes/notes/windows/priv-esc/group-priv.md

 ```

 - AppReadiness is misconfigured to allow Server Operators full control and let them change how a service starts
--  ONly possible if someon has service_all_access
+-  Only possible if someon has service_all_access
 **Data Exfilitration**
 ```bash
 secretsdump.py server_adm@10.129.43.42